 When walking with your pet on a leash, if you meet another dog, before you let them get close to each other, make sure that both are showing a positive body language and are comfortable around each other.
 You can figure this out by looking at their tails and bodies, which will be relaxed and inviting.

 Dogs can sense how we are feeling, which is why we need to stay calm and confident as well.
 And it’s better to let the dogs smell each other’s rear ends instead of meeting face to face.
-If either of the dogs looks stiff or has fixed eyes and a threatening body language, it’s best to keep walking and not introduce the two.
-Also, on-leash meetings are best kept short.
+If either of the dogs looks stiff or has fixed eyes and

 2. Always Have Your Dog On A Leash